Bone Marrow Aspiration and Biopsy

 • Any other signs or symptoms of infection

-Consider asking these questions before you have a bone marrow aspiration or biopsy:
+Consider asking these questions before you have a bone marrow aspiration or bone marrow biopsy:

 • Who will do the procedure?